WOODLAND WALK, TALK AND TEA TICKETS 4TH JULY

 Future Roots – Skills inspired from the woods.
 From the past, in the present and for our future.

 This group was established as a woodland restoration project in 2001 to help the Great Wood recover from the big storm of 1987.
-Today we focus on managing and nurturing the woodlands ecological health and offer workshops related to woodland ecology, crafts, skills and management.
+Today we focus on managing and nurturing the woodlands ecological health and offer workshops related to woodland management, ecology, carpentry used building structures, crafts, and skills.
 We also have regular volunteer days in between our workshops should you wish to join in sharing, exploring and understanding the ‘flo’ of Nature and its cycles within a beautiful woodland environment.
-Current Workshops are in a pdf on this link below.

-With in the Future Roots group we have an experienced and skilled membership in woodland related management, arts, crafts and carpentry disciplines.
+With in the Future Roots group we have an experienced and skilled membership in woodland related management, arts, crafts, natural building and carpentry disciplines.

 Hosting collaborative workshops is also part of what we do.
 All related to the woods in their nature.
 Should you wish to learn more, volunteer, join a workshop or simply have a good collaborative idea please contact us on the email listed below.